 ACCOUNTABLE DEPARTMENT/UNIT: Office of the Provost.
-Questions about policy content should be directed to Susan Burkett, associate provost for research and academic administration, x88746.
+Questions about policy content should be directed to the Office of the Provost, ext.
+8-8864.

 ABSTRACT: Special faculty appointments are full-time, non-tenure appointments that confer faculty status but are subject neither to the Appointment and Tenure Policy of Carnegie Mellon University, nor to the Policy on Research Faculty nor to the Policy on the Lecturer Track.

 In order to maintain the quality, flexibility, and continuity of the academic activities of Carnegie Mellon University in all their aspects (instructional, scholarly, professional and artistic), the work of the regular faculty must be complemented by the services of other qualified persons engaged in the generation or dissemination of knowledge, on a part-time or full-time basis, in positions regarded as conferring faculty status.

 This document concerns the full-time appointments that confer faculty status but are subject neither to the Appointment and Tenure Policy of Carnegie Mellon University nor to the Policy on Research Faculty nor to the Policy on the Lecturer Track; such appointments are herein termed special faculty appointments.
 This document does not deal with part-time faculty or with the use of students in teaching and research.
 Also excluded from its scope are librarians, research appointments in the Mellon Institute, the Information Technology Center and the Software Engineering Institute, members of the Department of Athletics and Physical Education, and R.O.T.C. personnel.